sai-synapse-labs/filetao-main/webdev/README.md

-## FileTAO Backend
+## TensorStorage Backend

-We have open sourced the backend for FileTAO for those who wish to build upon their validator.
+We have open sourced the backend for TensorStorage for those who wish to build upon their validator.

 Feel free to use, modify, or monetize this code without restriction.